ramigs/strapi-nuxt-article/strapi-nuxt.md

 # Strapi Authentication in Nuxt.js

-This tutorial is a step-by-step guide on how to implement Strapi Authentication and in a Nuxt.js app.
+This tutorial is a step-by-step guide on how to implement Strapi Authentication and in Nuxt.js app.

-We are going to build two projects one Strapi to store and manage users and on Nuxt app that will serve as the fronted that will access Strapi for authentication purposes.
+We are going to build two projects:

+- Backend: Strapi app to store and manage users
+- Frontend: Nuxt app that will access Strapi's API for authentication purposes

-We'll be using Nuxt's [Auth Module](https://auth.nuxtjs.org/), which is the official zero-boilerplate authentication module for Nuxt.js.
+We'll be relying on Nuxt's [Auth Module](https://auth.nuxtjs.org/), which is the official zero-boilerplate authentication module for Nuxt.js.

-Authorization
+We will also be implementing some basic authorization features, such as restricting certain pages to only logged in users.

-This guide builds on top of Chimezie Enyinnaya's excellent [work](https://www.digitalocean.com/community/tutorials/implementing-authentication-in-nuxtjs-app), adapting it to Strapi's specific use case with the following functionality being
+This guide builds on top of Chimezie Enyinnaya's excellent [work](https://www.digitalocean.com/community/tutorials/implementing-authentication-in-nuxtjs-app), adapting it to Strapi's specific use case, and also adding the following
-added: I won't go in detailed explanation at each step, I recommend you refer to Chimezie's tutorial already does it so well.
-I'll focus on
+features:

 - Email confirmation for registration
 - Password reset
 - Token expiration strategy

-Strapi exposes the endpoints required
+I won't go into detailed explanation at every step.
+Instead, I'll focus on Strapi and the added features/fucntionality.

+For everything else, I recommend you refer to Chimezie's tutorial already does it so well.

 ## Pre-requisites